orycho/Intro/README.md

 Requires LLVM 4 installed, check the solutions path under windows to make sure it points the right way.
 Building tests requires google-test installed - MSVC will try to build tests by default.
 Again, check project directories.

+To modify the grammar, you will need COCO/R installed - use namespace "parser" and the frame files in subdirectory coco.

 # Main Features (as of V0.1):
 * Small language focusing on fundamental programming language concepts, with syntax hopefully promoting readable code
 * Strict static typing based on type inference (Hindley-Milner with Records and Subtyping a.k.a F1sub)